 Byzantine architecture was a very important aspect of European culture, especially in the eastern half of the continent, during the medieval ages.
-The key hallmarks of the architecture were found in the capital of the Byzantine Empire, Constantinople.

 Early structures erected in Constantinople showed Roman influences but from the 6th century onwards, Byzantine architecture began to evolve independently.